Skip to Main Content

 How Open Is It?

 PLOS, SPARC and OASPA collaborated to create a guide that identifies the core components of OA and how they are implemented across the spectrum between “Open Access” and “Closed Access.”
-The guide provides an easily understandable, comprehensive, and quantifiable resource to help authors make informed decisions on where to publish based on publisher policies.
+The guide’s primary aim is to help authors make informed decisions on where to publish based on

 How to Make Your Own Work Open Access?